MattKevan/ao-design-process/index.md

 ---
 layout: default
 title: Home
-description: Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages.
+description: This is a toolkit to help you define the most appropriate design process for your yourself, your team and the particular projects you're working on.
 permalink: "/"
 nav_order: 1

 ---
 # AO UX design process